sdiehl/zero-to-qed/docs/src/12_dependent_types.md

 **Dependent functions** have a return type that can depend on the actual value of the input.
 The type is written as $\\Pi (x : \\alpha), \\beta(x)$ or `(x : α) → β x` in Lean syntax, where the parameter name `x` appears in the return type `β x`.
 This feature has **no equivalent in Haskell or OCaml**.

 Key insight: Dependent functions can return values from completely different types based on their input!
-This is sometimes called a **dependent product** because it corresponds to an indexed product of sets.
+This is sometimes called a **dependent product** (or **Pi type**) because it corresponds to an indexed product of sets.

 > [!TIP]
 > The name "dependent product" may seem backwards since we are building functions, not pairs.
 The terminology comes from set theory: a function $f : \\Pi (x : A), B(x)$ assigns to each $x \\in A$ an element of $B(x)$, which is precisely an element of the Cartesian product $\\prod_{x \\in A} B(x)$.
 The "product" is over all possible inputs.